 The aim of this webpage is not to design a combustion device that would approach ideal.
 It is about how to apply a present day knowledge about combustion and flames to low and mid range power, low budget devices that can use solid fuels like biomass and coal.

 Broadly speaking chemical reactions in a flame can occur either in regions where oxygen is present or where it is not present.
 In the first case in the chemical equilibrium state (at the flame temperature) there are no carbon compounds other than its oxide and dioxide, the first one in a very small amount.
 So why do we observe a broad spectrum of carbon based pollutants?
 Explanation presented here can be summarized by figure 4 at page “flame front”.
 Some of no oxygen zones cool down before they mix with sufficient amount of oxygen.
 Soot and hydrocarbons which are present there remain unoxidized.
 It seems that there exist a simple solution for this problem.
 Why do not mix reactants without letting them to cool down?
+In other words use a thermal oxidizer without an additional heat source.
 Experimental observations of simple devices show that this idea works as expected.
 The usual measure of carbon derivative pollution is the level of its oxide.
 Sub-ppm CO level can be achieved in a low budget, low power, garage device.
 I have found that similar method was already used with good results by some people in their niche constructions like “batch box rocket stove” or other rocket stove derivatives, just without deeper scientific explanation.
 So why do not use this technique more broadly?

 There is a common believe that we are facing the following alternative.
 If we want to completely burn all hydrocarbon residues then we need high temperatures and good oxygen supply and then an increased level of nitrogen oxides appears.
 And if we create low temperature flame and also want to partially remove fuel based nitrogen, then we are unable to oxidize carbon compounds.
 This alternative is well supported by experience.
 However most of typical combustion devices create a flame which is surrounded by cold side walls.
 The observed anticorrelation comes in my opinion from the way how the combustion reaction organizes itself in a much colder environment.
 Typical situation is presented on the left part of figure 3 on page “summary” and such setup creates above-mentioned anticorrelation between NOx and carbon based pollutants.
 In general, however, the nitrogen reactions and equilibrium of carbon compounds with oxygen are two different issues which can be decoupled and managed separately.